hackermanrunzzz/SC4021-Information-Retrieval-Assignment/README.md

 The topic and dataset domain are flexible, allowing exploration in areas such as social media marketing, political discourse, healthcare trends, financial forecasting, or personalized recommendation systems.
 This flexibility enables the system to be tailored according to the team's area of interest while fulfilling the core technical requirements of corpus processing, query handling, and sentiment evaluation.

 Team members who contributed to the success of the project:
-* Sky Lim En Xing
+1. Sky Lim En Xing
-* Vijayanarayanan Sai Arunavan
+2. Vijayanarayanan Sai Arunavan
-* Jaslyn Tan Hui Shan
+3. Jaslyn Tan Hui Shan
-* Xing Kun
+4. Xing Kun
-* Singhal Raghav
+5. Singhal Raghav

+This repository contains the work done by SC4021-Information Retrieval Team 6 for the course project.
+The detailed explanation on how to compile and run the source codes are found in the README files in the subfolders of each of the sub-questions for the project.

 ## Problem Statement
 In the age of digital media, online platforms like IMDb have become central hubs for users to express their opinions about films.
 These movie reviews are rich in sentiment, ranging from overt praise to subtle critique.
 However, the sheer volume and subjectivity of user-generated content make it difficult for potential viewers, researchers, and content creators to systematically interpret public opinion.

-The objective of this project is to perform sentiment analysis on IMDb movie reviews by classifying user opinions as positive or negative, while also capturing the emotional tone of each review (e.g., joy, anger, sadness).
+The objective of this project is to **perform sentiment analysis on IMDb movie review**s by classifying user opinions as positive or negative, while also **capturing the emotional tone of each review** (e.g., joy, anger, sadness).
 To further enhance interpretability and granularity, we also implemented:
 * Aspect-Based Sentiment Analysis (ABSA) to identify sentiments tied to specific aspects of a movie (e.g., acting, plot, cinematography)
 * Sarcasm Detection to mitigate misclassification caused by ironic or sarcastic reviews, which often reverse sentiment polarity